andradejacob36/Implementing-Active-Directory-On-Premises-in-Azure/README.md

       <li>For Windows users click "Yes" to connect to your VM.
 Observe the following display.</li>
       <li>Wait until your virtual machine logs you in.</li>
       <li>Then choose the following options for "Choose privacy settings for your device": </li>
-      <li>Location: No, Diagnostic Data: No, Tailored experiences: No, Find my device: No, Inking and Typing: No, & Advertising ID: No </li>
+      <li>Location: No, Diagnostic Data: No, Tailored experiences: No, Find my device: No, Inking and Typing: No, & Advertising ID: No.</li>
       <li>Click "Accept".</li>
       <li>Return to Azure to find DC-1 Private IP address and copy it.</li>
       <li>Go back to your VM in order to ping the private IP address of DC-1.</li>